 Hate iTunes?
 I do.
 It syncs to my phone, good.
 It integrates well into the OS.
 There endeth the advantages.
 Whilst it was cutting edge when I first started using it more than 15 years ago, iTunes has stagnated in features and forged ahead with annoyances even as is slides backwards on performance.
 It also tries to constantly sell me shitty pop songs and is generally an eyesore.

 Moreover, it is increasingly based on streaming music from the cloud which is nice if you live in Silicon Valley and don’t DJ.
-Otherwise, no. I don’t live in Silicon Valley and fail to not DJ, so I seek other alternatives.
+Otherwise, you need options.
+I don’t live in Silicon Valley and fail to not DJ, so I seek other alternatives.